 Also known as the pink river dolphin, the Amazon River dolphin grows up to 8 feet and is best known for its pink coloring.

 As a youngster, this dolphin is gray, but as it grows older, sunlight and diet lighten its color to a white or pink shade.
-When this river dolphin is excited or surprise, it will blush a bright shade of pink just like many humans.
+When this river dolphin is excited or surprised, it will blush a bright shade of pink just like many humans.

 Amazon river dolphins are agile and can swim forward or backward with just one flipper.
 They also swim on their backs.
 Unlike their saltwater relatives, they can move their necks from left to right.
 Also contrary to other dolphins that swim in pods, these pink river dolphins are seen either alone or in small groups of two to four individuals.